Don't fall for these 4 sneaky Black Friday scams

+Today, Thanksgiving, is abut enjoying family, friends and food (or at least managing them -- here's our survival guide to everything under the Thanksgiving sun.
+Tomorrow, Black Friday, is about shopping.
+But while you're looking at the best Black Friday deals you can score, scammers are looking at ways to steal your money, or worse, your identity.

-This year's Black Friday is expected to smash all previous records, with consumers set to spend an estimated $29 billion online over Thanksgiving weekend.
+Consumer are estimated to spend $29 billion online over Thanksgiving weekend.
 All that money means cybercriminals will be busier than ever deploying malware to target both you and the online retailers you trust.
 Some hackers, like the ones who struck Macy's last month, attack merchants' websites directly.
 Many more scams, however, are designed to lure you away from legitimate sellers and steer you toward malicious sites or apps that often spoof familiar retailers like Amazon, Best Buy or Walmart.

 For example, research from RiskIQ, a security company, said it identified almost 1,000 malicious apps using holiday-related terms, and over 6,000 apps using names and slogans from popular retailers to reel in unsuspecting victims.
 RiskIQ also said it found 65 malicious websites posing as popular retailers in an attempt to fool you into giving up your personal information.